vishnubalaji/Blockchain-Development-using-Solidity/README.md

 # Blockchain-Development-using-Solidity
-Contains code and explanation from Dapp University tutorials on YouTube and also from other resources.
-Check the README file for more info :)
+This repository contains code and explanation from Dapp University tutorials on YouTube and from other major resources.

 Links to the resources :